 You can develop this intuition by first mastering the single digit minus single digit worksheet, then the double digit minus double digit worksheet, and so on and so forth.
 You’ll actually start feeling the numbers instead of staring at them like the first time you saw your own shit.
 Again, the 80 second time limit is key to developing this intuition.

 Memorize a poem of your choice.
 Find a poem with words you’re not familiar with to turn this into a vocabulary drill.
 For instance, I once worked with an employee to memorize Edgar Allen Poe’s Annabel Lee and she wasn’t familiar with the word “coveted,” from the lines:

 With a love that the wingèd seraphs of Heaven

 I asked her what she thought it meant.
 Her answer was “they’re happy for the love that the author has with his beloved Annabel Lee.”
 A typical answer from a naive 12 year old.
 And one which she figured out is the wrong answer after she read the entire poem.

 Memorizing poetry not only develops your memory muscles and perhaps your vocabulary, it’ll help you develop your intuition about other people and the world in general.
-You’ll begin to feel what the author feels and you’ll become more sensitive to the meaning of words so that the common misuse of a word like “impact” (instead of the more precise “affect”) will bother you.
+You’ll begin to feel what the author feels and you’ll become more sensitive to the meaning of words so that the common misuse of a word like “impact” (instead of the more precise “affect” or “effect”) will bother you.
 And finally, you’ll learn to understand the world from another perspective.
 You’ll learn empathy.